LuskinOIC/website/README.md

 ## Getting Started

-Ensure you have NodeJS version v18.8.0 installed.
+Ensure you have NodeJS version v16.20.2 installed.
 We recommend using [nvm](https://github.com/nvm-sh/nvm) to manage node version.
+Run `nvm use` to trigger the .nvmrc file.

 To start the development environment install the dependencies and run the development server command: